johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 Native hard drive installations
 : Hard drive installations are preferred for games that natively support it.
-  That's most big American releases, and many European RPG, adventure, and strategy titles.
+  That's most big American releases and many European RPG, adventure, and strategy titles.
 Also, quite a few games that don't have official HD installers can be persuaded to run from a hard drive with a little Amiga knowledge.
 70% of the games in the collection run from the hard drive.